alexvpickering/crossmeta/README.md

-A high quality meta-analysis is achieved by addressing the key issues in conducting a meta-analysis of microarray data (1):
+A high quality meta-analysis is achieved by addressing the key issues in conducting a meta-analysis of microarray data^1^: